jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/users/users.rst

    :align: center

 4. Click on "Create" button
 5. After this steps user will be created and for admin opens user permissions configuration page.
-How to add specific permissions to the mailbox and/or account you can find :ref:`Add permissions to account` and :ref:`Add permissions to mailbox`
+How to add specific permissions to the mailbox and/or account you can find :ref:`Add permissions to account <accountPermissions>` and :ref:`Add permissions to mailbox <mailboxPermissions>`
 6. As soon as permissions defined, click on "Save button" in the header of the page and user permissions will be applied

 .. _howToAuth: